Mokkapps/vuejsnation-2023-lightning-talk-polite-popup-nuxt-3-slides/slides.md

 # Let's build a polite popup

-The goal is that the visitors have to
+Before visitors are asked to sign up, they have to

 <v-clicks>